Overview

 Out-of-State Applicants

-May submit hardcopy fingerprint cards to Gemalto
+May submit hardcopy fingerprint cards to IdentiGo

-Fingerprints must be rolled onto these cards by their local law enforcement agency or a third party service based on the rules in their state
+Fingerprints must be rolled onto these cards by their local law enforcement agency or a third-party service based on the rules in their state

 Obtain two fingerprint cards FD-258 or complete the Fingerprint Card Request form